 either a Service Hash Request ANQP-element or a Service Information Request ANQP-element, to request

 information from the SIR about services reachable via the BSS.
-Anon-PA and non-PCP STA may use the
+A non-PAP and non-PCP STA may use the

-Interworking and PAD fields of the extended Capabilities element received from the AP or PCP to determine
+Interworking and PAD fields of the eExtended Capabilities element received from the AP or PCP to determine

 whether that AP or PCP supports Solicited PAD.